 PRESCHOOL FOR ALL

 Our Preschool for All program serves children who are screened and identified as not progressing at a rate anticipated for potential success in kindergarten due to one or more at-risk variables.
 At-risk factors can include delays identified on screening instruments in the area of intellectual processing, pre-academics, communication skills, social-emotional development, and/or motor development.
 In addition, family environmental factors such as low income, homeless, parent/sibling with disability, parent education level, family structure, non-English speaking household, and others are also considered when identifying at-risk eligibility.
-Our Preschool for All program is located at Miner School.
+Our Preschool for All program is located at Ivy Hill Elementary School.
 Call 847.963.3450 to schedule an ECDEC screening.

 The Early Childhood Special Education program serves children determined to be eligible for services through an evaluation process and IEP.
 These children are experiencing difficulty in one or more areas and have been identified as having a disability.
 Please use this Early Childhood Screening Request form if you have concerns about your child's development.